ilg-physics-ucsb/physics4l-manual/4LSite/lab0.md

 :::Materials
-- Your phone with the Phyphox App installed
+- [c] Your phone with the Phyphox App installed
   - See instructions in Part I
-- A magnet
+- [c] A magnet
-- Ruler
+- [c] Ruler
-- Steel screw
+- [c] Steel screw
 :::

 # The Phyphox App

-:::RFigure Phyphox s
+:::RFigure Phyphox m
 ![The Phyphox Phone App in the iOS store](imgs/Lab0/phyphox.png)

+The Phyphox Phone App
 :::

 In this intro lab, we will learn how to use the Phyphox app to acquire data that we will later analyze.
 You can download the app from their [website](https://Phyphox.org/) or find it in the iOS/Google Play store.